Gabriel Rioux

 About Me

-I am a third-year Ph.D. candidate at Cornell University's Center for Applied Mathematics working under the supervision of Ziv Goldfeld.
+I received my Ph.D. from Cornell University's Center for Applied Mathematics working under the supervision of Ziv Goldfeld in the summer of 2025.
+I started as a Chapman Fellow in Statistics at Imperial College London's Department of Mathematics in September 2025.
 Previously, I studied at McGill University, earning a B.Sc. in honors Mathematics and Physics in 2019 and a M.Sc. in Mathematics and Statistics in 2020 under the supervision of Prof. Rustum Choksi and Prof. Tim Hoheisel.
 The subject of my Master's thesis was applying the maximum entropy on the mean method to the problem of image deblurring.

 Research Interests

-My research interests lie broadly in optimization, partial differential equations, and probability.
+My research interests lie broadly in optimization, mathematical statistics, and probability.
 I am particularly interested in the interplay between these subjects, and hence, have recently been working on problems in optimal transportation.

 Publications and Working Papers